BinaryFemboys/Harmony-Patcher/README.md

 # **Binary Femboys Harmony Patcher**

-This tool is a proof of concept for a c# string patcher using the [Harmony Library](https://github.com/pardeike/Harmony/tree/master).
+This tool is a proof of concept of a c# string patcher using the [Harmony Library](https://github.com/pardeike/Harmony/tree/master).
 It can swap strings such as authentication information.

 ## **Requirements**